Nexmo/station/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 }
 ```

-> *Note:* in order to apply any methods on Nexmo Client object (for example answer a call, hangup, and so on) Nexmo Client has to be initialized and the user has to be [logged in]((/client-sdk/getting-started/add-sdk-to-your-app/android)) to it.
+> **NOTE:** In order to apply any methods on Nexmo Client object (for example answer a call, hangup, and so on) Nexmo Client has to be initialized and the user has to be [logged in](/client-sdk/getting-started/add-sdk-to-your-app/android) to it.

 ## Conclusion